tactools/GenesisMarkets-MarketMaker/README.md

 ## Privacy and Security
 You own the bot after payment and I don't have any control over the license or any oversight over your trading.
 The robot does not require any external DLL requirements to operate on your trading account ensuring that this robot operates solely on your behalf.

-## MetaTrader5 Platform
+## Support, Updates, and Feedback
+Join the [GenesisMarketsTrade](https://t.me/GenesisMarketsTrade) telegram chat group for support.
+Updates will be released periodically to improve the performance.
+Feedback is highly appreciated.

+## Cost for Lifetime License
+**Special Offer:** 50% discount for GVTBTC trading pair only.
+The cost is 32 GVT if you want to use the robot soley on GVTBTC

-MetaTrader Expert Advisor market-maker strategy to make money on GenesisMarkets Brokerage.
-The cost is **32 GVT Tokens** for a lifetime license for One of your Live GenesisMarkets MetaTrader5 accounts.
+The cost is **64 GVT Tokens** for a **lifetime unrestricted license** for One of your Live GenesisMarkets MetaTrader5 accounts.
 The license is locked to your account number and can not be changed.
 If you are trading with one BTC account and one ETH account (account currency of deposits), this will require two separate license. **The number of GVT tokens required to purchase a lifetime license will never increase or decrease.** I would like to create some demand for the GVT token during the alpha phase while we wait for the official release and global adoption.

-1. To pay for your license send **only 32 GVT Tokens** to this address 0xa05174933956a6d0e266fc5fd9804dbbfac42299
+1. To pay for your license send **only 64 GVT Tokens** to this address 0xa05174933956a6d0e266fc5fd9804dbbfac42299
 2. Send your GenesisMarkets Account number with your transaction ID to telegram user @Hedgebitcoin
 3. Download the GenesisMarketsMarketMaker.ex5 file from github
 4. Follow the setup guide below

+## Easy installation
+No prior knowledge about trading , robots, or the use of MetaTrader platform are required.
+Follow the instructions below for an easy installation process.
+If you are need help, ask in the support [chat](https://t.me/GenesisMarketsTrade)

 # Adding the files to your MetaTrader Platform
 Download the github zip folder to your desktop , extract the contents and prepare moving the files to the appropiate directories from the directions below.